MSRConnections/Azure-training-course/Content/Data Lake/Data Lake Store + Analytics HOL.md

     _Adding a new Data Lake Store_

 1. In the "New Data Lake Store" blade, enter a unique name for your Data Lake Store in all lowercase.
 The name must be unique within Azure since it becomes part of the store's DNS name.
-Make sure **Create new** is selected under **Resource Group**, and then enter a resource-group names such as "DataLakeResourceGroup" (without quotation marks).
+Make sure **Create new** is selected under **Resource Group**, and then enter a resource-group name such as "DataLakeResourceGroup" (without quotation marks).
 Choose the location nearest you, and then click **Create**.

 	> If there are any input errors, such as spaces in the resource-group name, the offending fields will be flagged with red excalamation points.
 Hover the mouse cursor over an exclamation point for help resolving the error.